72-Year Old Rider Riding Grand Loop by John Stone who rode Vietnam in 16 days covering the Grand Loop at the age of 72!

-Our Home Stay was at ‘Quang Uyen’ our host had set a cauldron of water on the fire and later with the help of a plastic bin and ladle we stood in a alloy bowl to chuck the water over ourselves in a wash, it was good actually, at least better than the local we had watched having a wash and shampoo down in the river, (Had some lather like to know what shampoo) water looked really chilly.
+Our Home Stay was at ‘Quang Uyen’ our host had set a cauldron of water on the fire and later with the help of a plastic bin and ladle we stood in an alloy bowl to chuck the water over ourselves in a wash, it was good actually, at least better than the local we had watched having a wash and shampoo down in the river, (Had some lather like to know what shampoo) water looked really chilly.
 We noted in the morning the fire used to warm the water was not wasted as the family pups and dogs had slept in the warm ashes.
-Our farmer host was a beauty out with the rice wine and joined us in a game of spoof which we had taught Ken a few evening earlier.
+Our farmer host was a beauty out with the rice wine and joined us in a game of spoof which we had taught Ken a few evenings earlier.

-Ken being a bit of a gambler was keen to play every night.
+Ken is a bit of a gambler was keen to play every night.
 Fortunately, it was only for bottle tops.
 Considering Allan and I had to empty enough bottles of beer to play each night the more that joined in the happier we were.
 Tonight was a riot as we needed 12 tops and we had to drink the rice wine as well.
 Slept like babies we did.

 We are still in the far North of Vietnam we again make a visit to the Chinese Border as it is home to a very big market.
 Ken had a ball buying many, many scandalous things for his new wife.
-Pulling Kens leg about all his wife’s gifts he explains that he may find it hard to ride being at 12 o’clock thinking of her.
-We jealously sympathised but said we were quite happy to be on UK time at 6 o’clock any thing other would be a miracle.
+Pulling Ken’s leg about all his wife’s gifts he explains that he may find it hard to ride being at 12 o’clock thinking of her.
+We jealously sympathised but said we were quite happy to be on UK time at 6 o’clock anything other would be a miracle.

 Allan and I love shopping, I don’t think.
 So we made off and met up with the group of 13 riders of various bikes seen the day before being escorted by several guides and a luggage support bus.
 Happen they were all OZy’s.
 Not our way at all but they seemed to be enjoying themselves and it passed an hour.
 Good on them.
 I did purchase a very nice pair of leather casual shoes at an excellent price.
-While wondering around we did not like the authoritarian actions of the Chinese border police against a few parked bikes and cars it seemed unnecessarily severe.
+While wandering around we did not like the authoritarian actions of the Chinese border police against a few parked bikes and cars it seemed unnecessarily severe.
 Certainly would not like to get on the wrong side of them.

 When Ken declared himself in a ride-able state we rode parallel to the border for some miles then bearing right on to a deserted road through high pointed mountains making our way our to the town of ‘Lang Son’.
 Ken promised a walk that turned into a route march to find some cold beers.
 Allan was Mesmerised by our café décor it was full of Bonsai Trees.
-He arranged with Ken to revisit in the morning so he could catalogue them by camera.
-Just as well as the ambience of the evening, if you catch my drift, had got to me and I had left my jacket there.
+He arranged with Ken to revisit in the morning so he could catalogue them by a camera.
+Just as well as the ambiance of the evening, if you catch my drift, had got to me and I had left my jacket there.

 Never even missed it, till they gave it back to me.

 As ‘Xe May’s’ (Garages), are everywhere it did not take long to find one and confirm that the cam chain had skipped its drive.
-Ken contacted Andrew (Anh Wu) back at base and he Andrew to save our holiday time asked if I could ride behind Ken to Hay Long.
-We reorganised the luggage with much of it piled up behind Allan who had now transferred to Ken 125 giving the 160 to ken for us two up with some luggage.
+Ken contacted Andrew (Anh Wu) back at base and Andrew to save our holiday time asked if I could ride behind Ken to Hay Long.
+We reorganised the luggage with much of it piled up behind Allan who had now transferred to Ken 125 giving the 160 for us two up with some luggage.